fryagbye/tinderboxwithquarto/README.md

 1. R chunk and Python chunk notes

     You can create a pRChunk for an R chunk and a pPChunk for a Python chunk.
-The "Chunk & Graph: Make Chunk List" stamp generates a tag like ＜Lang:Tag Label➡️Figure Label＞.
+The “Chunk & Graph: Make Chunk List” stamp generates a tag like ＜Lang:Tag Label➡️Figure Label＞.
 These tags can be used to reference R chunks, Python chunks, Mermaid diagrams, or Graphviz code.
     Please do not insert tags in the middle of a sentence.